-Australian scientists have created bananas rich in pro-vitamin A to aid to specifically save the lives of children who die from vitamin A deficiency every year in Africa.
+Australian scientists have created bananas rich in pro-vitamin A to aid in specifically saving the lives of children who die from vitamin A deficiency every year in Africa.

-The golden orange-fleshed bananas were manufactured with the genes of a rare Papa New Guinea banana species-high in provitamin A-and combined with the high generating Cavendish banana.
-The purpose of the creation was for provitamin A so that when consumed, the body would convert it into vitamin A.
+The golden orange-fleshed bananas were manufactured with the genes of a rare Papa New Guinea banana species, high in provitamin A, and combined that with the high generating Cavendish banana.
+The purpose of the creation was for the body to convert provitamin A into vitamin A when consumed.

-Thanks to funding of over seven-million dollars from the Bill and Melinda Gates Foundation, over the last decade, Queensland University Researchers have been able to develop the “biofortified” bananas.
+Thanks to the funding of over seven million dollars from the Bill and Melinda Gates Foundation, over the last decade, Queensland University Researchers have been able to develop the “biofortified” bananas.